Fête de l'Humanité

 Access

-By train: RER C to Brétigny-sur-Orge, then free shuttle to the site.
+By train: RER C to Brétigny-sur-Orge station, then a free shuttle to the site.

 Ticketing